Mick Lally

 Michael Lally (10 November 1945 – 31 August 2010) was an Irish stage, film, and television actor.
-He departed from a teaching career for acting during the 1970s.
+He left a teaching career for acting during the 1970s.
 Though best known in Ireland for his role as Miley Byrne in the television soap Glenroe, Lally's stage career spanned several decades, and he was involved in feature films such as Alexander and the Academy Award-nominated The Secret of Kells.
-He died in August 2010 after a battle with emphysema.
+He died in August 2010 of emphysema.
 Many reports cited him as one of Ireland's finest and most recognisable actors.

 Early life

 Born in November 1945 and reared in the Gaeltacht village of Tourmakeady, County Mayo, Michael "Mick" Lally was the eldest child of May and Tommy Lally.
 He had five sisters and one brother.
 He went to the local national school in Tourmakeady and then to St Mary's College, Galway.
 After studying history and Irish at University College Galway, where he won the British and Irish intervarsity boxing championship and performed in the student drama society, he taught for six years in Archbishop McHale College, Tuam from 1969 to 1975, but quit teaching to pursue his career as a stage actor.